-In addition to my separate posts on each one of Milford, Kepler and Routeburn Tracks, this is an introduction post about the concept of Great Walks, basic trail information and my impressions on each one of the three tracks.
-All three are uniquely beautiful in very different ways and the walks never felt repetitive in terms of the scenery.
-Kepler makes you experience the thrill of high altitude hiking whereas Routeburn offers the picture perfect scenery as mesmerizing as in Switzerland.
-And Milford Track takes you through a landscape so majestic that you literally want to stop and scream (speaking from experience) looking at the hundreds of roaring waterfalls emerging from giant cliffs.
+All three hikes are uniquely beautiful in very different ways.
+The walks never felt repetitive in terms of the scenery.
+Kepler makes you experience the thrill of high altitude hiking whereas Routeburn offers the picture-perfect scenery.
+Finally, the Milford Track takes you through a landscape so majestic that you, literally, want to stop and scream (speaking from experience) looking at the hundreds of roaring waterfalls emerging from giant cliffs.

 What are the Great Walks of New Zealand?

 Great Walks of New Zealand are nine multi-day hiking trails managed by the Department of Conservation.
 Each trail offers a different experience and mind-blowing variety of scenery.
-All the trails are very well maintained and marked, which make it easy to navigate the terrain (during the walking season, which for most tracks run from late October until the end of April and under the fair weather conditions).
+All the trails are very well maintained and marked and therefore very easy to navigate (during the walking season, which for most tracks runs from late October until the end of April and under fair weather conditions).
 While some of the sections involve steep climbs, I think anyone with a moderate level of fitness can manage these trails to the extent they pack lightly.
-The photo gallery – Kiwi Land – includes numerous photos from the tracks.
+The photo gallery – Kiwi Land – includes my photos from these three Great Walks.

-Three of the Great Walks, namely Lake Waikaremoana, Tongariro Northern Circuit, Whanganui Journey are located in the north island.
-The remaining six that include Kepler, Routeburn, Milford, Paparoa, Heapy, Rakiura and Abel Tasman Coast tracks are located in the south island.
+Three of the Great Walks, namely Lake Waikaremoana, Tongariro Northern Circuit, Whanganui Journey are located on the north island.
+The remaining six, including Kepler, Routeburn, Milford, Paparoa, Heapy, Rakiura, and Abel Tasman Coast tracks, are located on the south island.